 - Fertility problems - you need to ovulate to become pregnant.
 You may not ovulate each month, and some women with PCOS do not ovulate at all.
 PCOS is one of the most common causes of not being able to get pregnant (infertility).

-- Excess hair growth (hirsutes) occurs in more than half of women with PCOS.
-It is mainly on the face, lower abdomen, and chest.
+- Excess hair growth (hirsutism) occurs in more than half of women with PCOS.
+It is mainly on the face, lower tummy (abdomen), and chest.
 This is the only symptom in some cases.

 - Acne may persist beyond the normal teenage years.